 Former police officer loses appeal over assaulting teenagers during arrest

-A former NSW police officer, Brett Lindsay, has lost his appeal against a conviction for assaulting two teenage boys during an arrest in Batemans Bay in 2023.
-The court found that Lindsay used excessive and unreasonable force, including forcibly pushing the teens to the ground and punching one in the collarbone.
-Judge Lara Gallagher upheld the original two-year community correction order, stating the force used was not reasonably necessary despite the lawful arrest.
+A former police officer, Brett Lindsay, has lost his appeal against a conviction for assaulting two teenagers during an arrest in Batemans Bay.
+The court found that Lindsay used excessive force when he forced the boys to the ground and punched one of them.
+He has been sentenced to a two-year community correction order and is no longer employed as a police officer.

 Opening excerpt (first ~120 words) tap to expand